tailor-cms/xt/docs/display-package.md

 It is up to the `end-user`/`target system` to define mechanisms for end-user state persistance or any other additional behaviour.
 :::

+## Composite Elements

+Composite content elements can be configured using the `isComposite` flag in the manifest.
+To render a list of composite elements, use the `EmbeddedContainer` global component.
+Each learning platform that integrates composite content elements should have a globally registered `EmbeddedContainer` component to handle the rendering and listing of embedded elements.
+The CEK runtime provides a global component that mocks example elements when running inside the CEK environment.

+The `EmbeddedContainer` component accepts the following props:
+- `:elements`: Array; An array of embedded content elements.